 November 18, 2011 - Scott Paterno announces that his father has a treatable form of lung cancer.

 December 11, 2011 - Paterno is admitted to a hospital with a re-fractured pelvis due to a fall in his home.
 He initially injured his pelvis in August during a preseason practice collision.

 December 16, 2011 - Is released from the hospital.

 January 16, 2015 - The NCAA agrees to restore 112 of Penn State's wins - 111 of them with Joe Paterno.
-The agreement is part of a settlement reached between Pennsylvania state officials and Paterno's family who filed a lawsuit against the NCAA This resolution makes him, once again, the winningest coach in NCAA Division I football.
-The Paterno family releases a statement on the NCAA's decision that "A large measure of wrong has been righted."
+The agreement is part of a settlement reached between Pennsylvania state officials and Paterno's family, who filed a lawsuit against the NCAA.
+This resolution restores his status as the winningest coach in NCAA Division I football.
+The Paterno family releases a statement on the NCAA's decision that "a large measure of wrong has been righted."